baileyrutan/Discord_Bots/README.md

-# Discord_Bots
+# Discord Chat Bots
-Discord Bots that I have created.
+Discord chat bots that I have created.